 In fact, building a suspended ceiling with acoustical tiles would likely achieve both of those goals — soundproofing and improving internal sound quality.
 But I’m getting ahead of myself.
 Before we talk about the different methods you can use to attach your ceiling tiles, let’s talk about their own acoustic properties.

-Previously, we have discussed several methods you might use to soundproof a basement ceiling.
-I still stand by most of the suggestions I made in that article.
+Previously, we have discussed several methods you might use to soundproof a ceiling.
+I still stand by those suggestions I made in that article.
 However, most of them are definitely less attractive solutions than most acoustical tiles you’ll find.

 Now, before we dive into the benefits of installing acoustical ceiling tiles, I should clear one thing up.
 If you have a large room with bare walls and floors, acoustically treating the ceiling won’t do much good.
 Ultimately, our perception of sound tends to be horizontal — because our ears are pointed that way.
 So most of the noise that bothers us is coming from the sides.